jefking/CopyBlobs/README.md

 # Azure Storage Copy
-Copies all files in a container to another Storage Account container.
+Copies all files in a container to another Storage Account container.'

+1. Stands up ACI
-Stands up ACI, which pulls an AZCopy image; which then transfers the data.
+2. Pulls an AZCopy image;
+3. Transfers the data.
-Utilizes bandwidth in the data center, to ensure the best possible transfer rate.
+    - Utilizes bandwidth in the data center
+    - Ensure the best possible transfer rate.

 # Commands
 ## 1. Create/Choose Resource Group